eronnen/vscode-markdown-chess/README.md

 ## TODO

-- [ ] init null class members with var declaration not in constructor
-- [ ] declare members in constructor
-- [ ] view chess variants in pgn block
-- [ ] handle FEN/PGN parse error
+- [ ] show FEN/PGN errors
 - [ ] Point to the right markdown text when clicking on chess board
+- [ ] in a capture of a black piece by a white piece, when animating previous move show the white on top of the black piece
+- [ ] handle en passant and promotion in chessPosition.ts
 - [ ] Support jpg/png board backgrounds
 - [ ] Support 3d pieces